IanLKaplan/javaorc/README.md

 * String
 * BigInteger
 * Timestamp

+## Struct Column Elements
+An ORC List column consists of Lists where all elements of the list are the same type.
+An ORC Struct column

 ## References
 The intent of the javaorc code is to abstract the internal structures needed two write and read ORC files into a simple interface.
 If you would like to delve into the javaorc code the referneces below are useful in explaining the ORC format.